zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Astrology has been around for thousands of years.
 P eople have always believed somehow that what is up in the sky somehow controls  what happens here on earth and apparently, there are still people today who believe such a thing.
 Armond says, “Hold on.
 You consult an astrologer?”
 “To consult” (consult) here means to get someone’s advice about something, to s eek someone’s guidance, to get their suggestions.
 In this case, it means to  talk to an astrologer and ask that person what the future will bring you – what w ill happen in your future.

 Armond says, “You really believe in that nonsense?”
 “Nonsense” is something that isn’t logical.
 It is not rational.
 You shouldn ’t take it seriously.
 It makes no sense.
 Patricia says, “It’s not nonsense and yes, I  believe in it.
 I like getting predictions about the future.”
 A “prediction” is a guess about what will happen in the future.
 Tomorrow it will rain.
-I predict that i t will rain tomorrow.
+I predict that it will rain tomorrow.
 That’s what I think will happen.

 Patricia likes getting predictions about the future  which – in a way, you don’t really need to say about the “future” because a pre diction is always about something that will happen in the future.
 But she s ays she likes getting predictions about the future and “knowing what is i n the starts for me.”
 “In the stars” here means what is meant to happen in the fu ture.
 Once again, the idea is somehow that the stars and the planets are controll ing our lives.